-- Click Default to make this colour theme default.
+- Focus on the Dracula theme then click Default to make this colour theme default.
 Then restart the Terminal.app.

 Zsh is a shell designed for interactive use, although it is also a powerful scripting language.
 Many of the useful features of bash, ksh, and tcsh were incorporated into zsh; many original features were added.